What is Amazon's Business Model & Why Is it Being Regulated?

 One of the company's first recruits, David Selinger, explains that "every mouse click and every twist and turn through the website was itself a commodity."

-Enhanced customer experiences led to millions of loyal customers; more data created more efficient warehouses, which lowered prices further; better prices and relevant stock increased customers…and so on.
+Once they could leverage customer data to add value to customer experiences, Amazon was well on its way to becoming a commercial behemoth.
+Just like Google's business model, pinning value to data created a flywheel effect: enhanced customer experiences led to millions of loyal customers; more data created more efficient warehouses, which lowered prices further; better prices and relevant stock increased customers — and so on.

 What Is Amazon's Business Model?

-While Amazon initially rose to fame as an online retailer, today’s $1 Trillion valuation is thanks to its diverse but interconnected portfolio of business ventures and revenue streams.
+While Amazon initially rose to fame as an online retailer, today's multi-trillion-dollar valuation is fuelled by annual revenue of $716.9 billion in 2025, a 12.38% increase year-over-year.
+That success is thanks to its diverse but interconnected portfolio of business ventures and revenue streams.
+Amazon's business model consists of four core components:

 1. Online Stores